Illustration of a residential townhouse in central London

 Your privacy is very important to us.
 Residents’ personal information and daily activities are treated confidentially, and staff respect each resident’s space and boundaries.

-• How long is the treatment programme?
+• How long is the residential programme?

 The length of the programme varies depending on individual needs and goals.
 Each resident receives a personalised plan to ensure they get the right support for their journey.
 Our minimum programme length is 12 weeks.